 Support your body’s natural ability to protect your health and achieve a healthy weight with a plan that reduces exposure to toxins while at the same time ramping up your ability to eliminate them.
 Here’s how.

 Eat plenty of vegetables.
-Colorful vegetables power up your detoxing ability.
+Colorful vegetables power up your natural detoxing ability.
 Remember the plate model?
 The biggest space is meant for vegetables!
 Choose plenty of cruciferous vegetables such as broccoli, cabbage, kale, and Brussels sprouts.
 Garlic and onions provide sulfur, an important mineral for detoxing.

 Drink plenty of clean water.
 It helps flush toxins from your body.
 Know whether your water supply measures up; use water filters if it doesn’t.